theLeroy/MoodleTestSync/README.md

 ------

+*Please use this only for educational purposes.
+It is not advisable to use it on teaching sites. :)*

 *Bitte nutz dies nur für Bildungszwecke.
-Von dem benutzen auf Unterrichtsseiten ist abzuraten.*
+Von dem benutzen auf Unterrichtsseiten ist abzuraten.:)*

-*Please use this only for educational purposes.
-It is not advisable to use it on teaching sites.*

 *Veuillez ne l'utiliser qu'à des fins éducatives.
 Il n'est pas conseillé de l'utiliser sur des sites d'enseignement.*